Planit-001/react-frontend/README.md

     - add a 'bulletin board' page.
 That imitates a bulletin board

 Design improvements:
+  - add a question mark icon button that reveals a popup that describes the page function
   - disapear drawer on mobile
   - improve header on mobile
   - make 'snackbar'/toasts themed according to success or error (green, red, etc.)
   - add a bottom navbar for mobile view? ( <BottomNavigation />)

 Issues:
-  - prevent creation of events if no title
+  - prevent creation of cal events if no title
   - error messages for api failing in toasts

 Meta ideas: